 What does kWh mean?

-You might see the term kWh when researching or installing solar panels.
-If you’re unsure what it means or how it relates to your solar panels, here’s a breakdown.
-Each letter stands for a numerical value that measures how much electricity an appliance uses.
+You might see the term kWh when researching for your solar panel installation.
+If you’re unsure what it means or how it relates to your solar panels, don’t worry because we’re here to give you a breakdown.

 Kilo: The amount of electricity used.